jet/equinox/DOCUMENTATION.md

 Term | Description
 -----|------------
 Change Feed | set of query patterns allowing one to run a continuous query reading documents in a Range in order of their last update
-Change Feed Processor | Library from Microsoft exposing facilities to Project from a Change Feed, maintaining Offsets per Physical Partition (Range) in the Lease Collection
+Change Feed Processor | Library from Microsoft exposing facilities to Project from a Change Feed, maintaining Offsets per Physical Partition (Range) in the Lease Container
-Collection | logical space in a CosmosDb holding [loosely] related documents.
-Documents bear logical Partition Keys CosmosDb | Microsoft Azure's managed document database system Database | Group of collections
+Container | logical space in a CosmosDb holding [loosely] related documents.
+Documents bear logical Partition Keys.
+Formerly aka Collection.
+CosmosDb | Microsoft Azure's managed document database system Database | Group of collections
-DocumentDb | Original offering of CosmosDb, now entitled the SQL Query Model, `Microsoft.Azure.DocumentDb.Client[.Core]` Document id | Identifier used to load a document directly without a Query Lease Collection | Collection, outside of the storage collection (to avoid feedback effects) that maintains a set of Offsets per Range, together with leases reflecting instances of the Change Feed Processors and their Range assignments (aka `aux` collection)
+DocumentDb | Original offering of CosmosDb, now entitled the SQL Query Model, `Microsoft.Azure.DocumentDb.Client[.Core]` Document id | Identifier used to load a document directly without a Query Lease Container | Container, outside of the storage Container (to avoid feedback effects) that maintains a set of Offsets per Range, together with leases reflecting instances of the Change Feed Processors and their Range assignments (aka `aux` container)
-Partition Key | Logical key identifying a Stream (maps to a Range) Projector | Process running a [set of] Change Feed Processors across the Ranges of a Collection in order to perform a global synchronization within the system across Streams
+Partition Key | Logical key identifying a Stream (maps to a Range) Projector | Process running a [set of] Change Feed Processors across the Ranges of a Container in order to perform a global synchronization within the system across Streams
-Query | Using indices to walk a set of relevant documents in a Collection, yielding Documents Range | Subset of the hashed key space of a collection held as a physical partitition, can be split as part of scaling up the RUs allocated to a Collection
+Query | Using indices to walk a set of relevant documents in a Container, yielding Documents Range | Subset of the hashed key space of a collection held as a physical partition, can be split as part of scaling up the RUs allocated to a Container
-Replay | The ability to re-run the processing of the Change Feed from the oldest document forward at will Request Units | Virtual units representing max query processor capacity per second provisioned within CosmosDb to host a Range of a Collection
+Replay | The ability to re-run the processing of the Change Feed from the oldest document forward at will Request Units | Virtual units representing max query processor capacity per second provisioned within CosmosDb to host a Range of a Container
 Request Charge | Number of RUs charged for a specific action, taken from the RUs allocation for the relevant Range Stored Procedure | JavaScript code stored in a collection that can translate an input request to a set of actions to be transacted as a group within CosmosDb.
 Incurs equuivalent Request Charges for work performed; can chain to a continuation internally after a read or write.